toddpress/web.dev/src/site/content/en/learn/performance/images/index.md

 An image is added to a page using [the `<img>` or `<picture>` elements](/learn/html/images/), or the CSS `background-image` property.

-### Image size
+## Image size

-The first optimization when it comes to using image resources is to display the image at the correct size.
+The first optimization when it comes to using image resources is to display the image at the correct size—in this case, the term _size_ refers to the _dimensions_ of an image.
 In the simplest case, if an image is displayed in a 500 pixel by 500 pixel container, using a square 1000 pixel image means that the image is twice as large as needed.

 However, choosing which image size to use is complicated.
-In 2010, when the iPhone 4 was released, the screen resolution (640×960) was double that of the iPhone 3 (320×480).
+In 2010, when the iPhone 4 was released, the screen resolution (640x960) was double that of the iPhone 3 (320x480).
 However, the screen size remained roughly the same.
 Running everything at the higher resolution would have made text and images tiny (half their previous size).
 Instead, 1 pixel became 2 [device pixels](https://en.wikipedia.org/wiki/Device-independent_pixel).
 This is called the [device pixel ratio (DPR)](https://developer.mozilla.org/docs/Web/API/Window/devicePixelRatio).
 The iPhone 4 had a DPR of 2.

 Revisiting the earlier example, if the device has a DPR of 2 and the image is displayed in a 500 pixel by 500 pixel container, then a square 1000 pixel image (referred to as the [intrinsic size](https://developer.mozilla.org/docs/Glossary/Intrinsic_Size)) is now the optimal size.
 Similarly, if the device has a DPR of 3, then a square 1500 pixel image would be the optimal size.